britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 any additional delay required to compute any cryptographic parameters must be negligible with respect to network RTT; (2) any additional delay required to establish state along the path must be negligible with respect to network RTT;
-and (3) network treatment of initial packets in a flow must identical to that of later packets in the flow.
+and (3) network treatment of initial packets in a flow must be identical to that of later packets in the flow.
 When these assumptions cannot be shown to hold, spin-bit based RTT measurement is preferable to handshake RTT measurement, even for applications for which handshake RTT measurement would otherwise be